Johncci/battleship-wars/README.md

 I encountered the following bugs during the build of this project.

  * The guess and hidden board were declaring as local variables which was creating two problems in the terminal.
-I addresssed this by declaring both as global variables.
+I addressed this by declaring both as global variables.

  * The letters would not display properly over the grid lines.
 The solution to this problem was to enter an extra space in the quotes where it declares top_labels in the print_board function.